Rajat-Rathaur/HMSR/README.md

 # DASK homecoming

-DASK revolutionizes hostel management with its cutting-edge web platform, seamlessly integrating advanced development capabilities with an intuitive user-friendly interface.
+DASK revolutionizes hostel management with its cutting-edge web platform, seamlessly integrating advanced development capabilities.
 This innovative application not only showcases unparalleled technical prowess but also delivers a comprehensive suite of features, redefining the landscape of hostel management for an unparalleled user experience.